 What challenges were you facing when it came to your workflow?

 Daniel: Getting back to the early days we were using MYOB.
 That wasn’t particularly the best system.
 Stuff like purchase orders - getting them out to suppliers - was all paper-based.
-Part of the beauty of WorkflowMax is that we’ve been able to create really tight processes around purchasing and online purchase orders.
+Part of the beauty of WorkflowMax is that we’ve been able to create really tight workflow processes around purchasing and online purchase orders.

 Walk us through the life of a project: